-One important item that people don’t always think of when packing their bug out bag is a file with backup copies of important documents.
+One important item that people don’t always think of when planning their bug out bag list is a file with backup copies of important documents.
 Having these copies can be extremely useful if you need access to the information on them or to prove who you are if you’re traveling in a foreign country.
 It may even come in handy if society breaks down and a new one begins.
 Hey, it could happen.
 Keep in mind that this doesn’t have to be just what you’d put in your bug out bag.
 You need to have similar information collected in one place in your house in case of fire.

 First, let’s look at a couple of ways you can copy the information and then we’ll go into what you should copy.